 Salmaan grew up in Houston, TX where he completed his Biology degree at the University of Houston.
 During this time he performed research on glucose control in Ghrelin receptor deficient mice at Baylor College of Medicine, while also volunteering as an EMT at various locations.
 He then moved to West Virginia to attend medical school at Marshall University, where he also studied the relationship between obesity and CA-MRSA infections in children.
 Continuing his exciting journey from the south to the north, Salmaan then decided to pursue a Med-Peds residency at UMass, where he could fully exercise his passion for teaching.
 He loves spending time with his wife and enjoys watching and playing all kinds of sports.
 Although he’s a fan of the Dallas Cowboys, the Red Sox are still his favorite team and he’s excited to see them firsthand at Fenway Park.

 Lana grew up in nearby Holden, MA and completed her undergraduate education at Holy Cross.
 At Holy Cross she pursued her interests in both science and international cultures and majored in biology and Germany.
 Prior to starting medical school, Lana worked at the Weight Control and Diabetes Research Center in Providence, RI on two behavioral research studies on childhood obesity.
 Lana then returned to Worcester to attend medical school where she continued to pursue her interest in different cultures and underserved populations.
 She traveled to Tanzania, the Dominican Republic and Ecuador as part of her medical education.
 She also served as a volunteer coordinator at a free medical clinic.
-She is very excited to be staying at UMass for med/peds residency and hopes to continue working with international and underserved populations.
+She hopes to continue working with international and underserved populations.